fst.docs.d03_structure

 This is the node layout, note that even the .ctx gets an FST, every AST node does.
 Also note that the FST class

 type is not differentiated according to the AST.
+The .root link is not an actual attribute but a @property derived

 None